ParthShukla1992/VBA-automations-2/README.md

 Then it deletes rows based on certain conditions and formats a new file.
 After which it opened a new sheet and applied lookups to a 2d grid and gave us required data.
 It then compares this data with the help of concatenation and identifies cases where no action is required.
+Request you to contact parthshukla1992@gmail.com for any queries in this regard.